Lipschitz and path isometric embeddings of metric spaces: Lipschitz embeddings for finite dimensional metric spaces

 \subsection{The proof of the Embedding Theorem \ref{Lip-embed}}

+Let $X$ be a compact metric space of finite packing dimension.
+Let $k$ be the packing dimension of $X$.
+Let $m$ be the topological dimension of $X$.
+Hence, $m\leq k$.
+Set $N := 2k + 1$.

-Let $N = 2m + 1$.
-Consider the space ${\rm Lip}(X; \R^N)$, i.e., the space of all the Lipschitz maps from $X$ to $\R^N$ (It's non empty, since the constants are there).
-It is complete in the following metric
+Consider the space ${\rm Lip}(X; \R^N)$, i.e., the space of all the Lipschitz maps from $X$ to $\R^N$.
+It is non-empty, since the constant functions are there.
+It is complete in the following metric:

 Let $d$ be the metric of the space $X$; because $X$ is compact, $d$ is bounded.
 Given a map $f : X \To \R^N$, let us define

 i.e., the fibers of $f$ have diameter smaller than $\Delta(f)$.
 So the number $\Delta(f)$ measures how far $f$ is far from being injective; if $\Delta(f)= 0$, then in fact $f$ is injective.